-In a few hours we built a simple prototype without electronics to checked that the dimensions were correct and the thumb keys positions comfortable to use.
+In a few hours we built a simple prototype without electronics to check if the dimensions were correct and if the thumb keys were comfortable to use.
 Once we knew we were on the right track we 3D modeled it and built a functional prototype.

 With this first functional prototype we did a round of testing with users and validated the design.
 At this point we were confident enough that this was the keyboard our customers would love.
 We decided to go to Shenzhen (China) to learn about the manufacturing processes and costs and find factories to manufacture.